-Part 2 two of the forthcoming book discusses several aspects of the relationship between minimal self and intersubjectivity.
+Part 2 two of the edited volume discusses several aspects of the relationship between minimal self and intersubjectivity.
 If the most basic forms of the self are already embedded in intersubjectivity, one may think that there is no part of consciousness that is not impregnated with culture.
 But is there not something in the self that precedes all intersubjectivity?
 Dan Zahavi (2014) maintains that there is a “minimal self”; every consciousness experience has a character of mineness.
 Together with Brinck and Reddy (this vol.), he defends the claim that individual experience is not preceded by we-experience.
 In contrast, Matthew Ratcliffe as well as Anna Ciaunica and Aikaterini Fotopoulou argue in their chapters in different ways that even the “minimal self” needs to be conceived in intersubjective terms, a challenge taken up again by Zahavi in his subsequent response.

 In the first chapter of part 2, Ingar Brinck, Vasudevi Reddy, and Dan Zahavi consider some arguments that could be adopted for the primacy of the we, and examine their conceptual and empirical implications.
 The question of the relation between the collective and the individual has had a long but patchy history within both philosophy and psychology.
 They argue that the we needs to be seen as a developing and dynamic identity, not as something that exists fully fledged from the start.
 The concept of we thus needs more nuanced and differentiated treatment than currently exists, distinguishing it from the idea of a “common ground” and discerning multiple senses of “we-ness.”
 At an empirical level, beginning from the shared history of human evolution and prenatal existence, a simple sense of prereflective we-ness, the authors argue, emerges from second-person I-you engagement in earliest infancy.
 Developmentally, experientially, and conceptually, engagement remains fundamental to the we throughout its many forms, characterized by reciprocal interaction and conditioned by the normative aspects of mutual addressing.